 Richardson, TX 75080-3021

-Economist in financial institutions, management firms, and consulting firms both in private and domestic sector, academics/researcher, government positions (the Federal Reserve banks, Bureau of Labor Statistics, Census Bureau, Social Security Administration, Federal Trade Commission, etc.)
+Graduates of the program seek positions such as: Economist in financial institutions, management firms, and consulting firms both in private and domestic sector, Academics/Researcher, Government Positions (the Federal Reserve banks, Bureau of Labor Statistics, Census Bureau, Social Security Administration and Federal Trade Commission.)

 See Bureau of Labor Statistics for detailed salary information on these careers.
 Another great resource is the Occupational Outlook Handbook.